saq1610/MacShell/README.md

 Web Application Shell for Mac OS X.

-MacShell uses the new WKWebView.
+MacShell uses the new WKWebView that shipped with OS XYosemite (10.10).